Cedar Rapids Public Library: Services

-The CRPL offers an abundance of regular services, including free computer classes, public computer and wifi access, and meeting rooms for the public.
-They offer a variety of programs including the Summer Reading Program, Adult Summer Reading Program, story times, and Play and Learn.
+The CRPL offers an abundance of regular services, including free public computers and wifi access, meeting rooms, and a vast collection of materials.
+They offer a variety of programs including the Summer Reading Program, story times, and Maker Space programs.
 There are a number of databases and other materials, such as e-books, downloadable audiobooks, and downloadable music, that can be accessed either at the library or remotely with a library card.
 Other events include author talks, live music, and art exhibits by local area artists.

 With the passing of the FY2017 Budget on January 7, 2016, voted on by the Cedar Rapids Public Library Board of Trustees, the library was subjected to budget costs totaling approximately $461,000.
-These cuts resulted in a reduction of library services, including operation hours.
-Effective starting March 27, 2016 both the Downtown and Ladd locations will be open Monday-Thursday, 9 am-8 pm and Fridays 9 am-5 pm.
-The Downtown Library will also be open on Saturday, 9 am-5 pm but closed on Sunday, while the Ladd location will be closed on Saturday and open Sunday, 1-5 pm.
+These cuts resulted in a reduction of library services, including operating hours.
+Beginning March 27, 2016, both the Downtown and Ladd locations were open Monday-Thursday, 9 am-8 pm and Fridays 9 am-5 pm.
+The Downtown Library will also be open on Saturday, 9 am-5 pm but closed on Sunday, while the Ladd location was closed on Saturday and open Sunday, 1-5 pm.

+The City Council restored funding to the library in the 2018 budget to ensure full restoration of library hours.

+In 2020, a significant gift was left to the Cedar Rapids Public Library Foundation by Nadine Sandberg.
+This gift started the process of establishing a permanent location to replace the Ladd Library, which was in a leased space.
+The Foundation began the Inspiring Big Dreams Campaign and raised more than $10 million for the project.
+That, combined with $6 million in ARPA funding from the City of Cedar Rapids and $4 million in ARPA funding from Linn County, made the Busse Branch possible.

+Cedar Rapids Public Library Busse Branch is located at 1845 Sandberg Lane.
+Sandberg Lane, a new road, just off 20th Avenue and Edgewood Road SW, is named for Nadine Sandberg, whose $2 million estate gift to the Library Foundation in 2020 was used to purchase the land for the new library.

+A 40,000 square foot facility, the Busse Branch transformed library service on the city's west side, including a dedicated children’s library complete with a programming room, 11 study rooms, increased meeting space, and a larger collection of books and materials.